 "What dogs know": DogLab Seeks Participants for Dog Studies

-Dog studies have been conducted at the Max Planck Institute for the History of Mankind in Jena since 2016.
+Dog studies have been conducted at the Max Planck Institute for the Science of Human History in Jena since 2016.
 All studies are in playful scenarios and are based exclusively on observation, giving interested dog owners a chance to learn more about their four-legged friends.
 Now a new study is planned, for which participants are urgently needed.

 The DogLab generally seeks new participants for the institute’s dog studies year-round.
 For example, dogs that like to use their nose - like hunting dogs - are needed for a further study.
 Interested owners can have their dogs entered into a database and, if needed, be contacted to find a suitable appointment for the next study.

 All studies are based exclusively on observations and conducted in a playful manner, because dogs give their best performance when they’re having fun.
 Researchers share the results following each study and anyone who would like can have access to the test videos and photographs of their own dog.